hotvic/pyis-uploader/README.md

 PyIH-Uploader
 =============

-PyIH-Uploader (Python ImagesHack Uploader) is small python2 program to upload images to imageshack, only nescessary an API key.
+PyIH-Uploader (Python ImagesHack Uploader) is small python2 program to upload images to imageshack.

 Usage, and options:
 <pre>